GSA/digitalgov.gov/content/posts/2015-12-30-the-data-briefing-design-for-developer-experience-dx-and-data-prosumer-experience-dpx.md

 Recently, DigitalGov devoted an entire month to exploring how <a href="https://www.WHATEVER/category/ux/" target="_blank">good user experience (UX) helps government design better digital products and services</a>.
 UX is the art and science of understanding how people will use a website or mobile app to solve a problem or meet a need.
 UX is a combination of <a href="https://www.WHATEVER/2015/11/25/the-data-briefing-how-neuroscience-and-communication-theory-inform-good-user-experience-design/" target="_blank">neuroscience, communication theory</a>, information architecture, [content strategy](https://www.WHATEVER/2015/03/23/the-content-corner-building-a-content-strategy/), graphic design, and responsive programming to build an experience that is inviting and beneficial to users.

 Along with UX, there are two new types of experiences that organizations are encouraged to design for: the developer experience (DX) and the data prosumer experience (DPX).
 Both types of experiences recognize the role that data plays in building digital products and services and have much in common with UX.
-Even so, DX differs fundamentally from DPX, and both are a different twist on UX.
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/12/600-x-400-API-interface-vasabii-iStock-Thinkstock-478509204.jpg" alt="Illustration of API code and interface" %}
+Even so, DX differs fundamentally from DPX, and both are a different twist on UX. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/12/600-x-400-API-interface-vasabii-iStock-Thinkstock-478509204.jpg" alt="Illustration of API code and interface" %}

 Developer experience (DX) focuses on the developers who use <a href="https://www.WHATEVER/2013/04/30/apis-in-government/" target="_blank">APIs (Application Programming Interfaces)</a> to build mobile apps and other online products and services.
 Like UX, DX is built around the concept of “empathy” or deeply understanding the needs and expectations of the developers.
 However, developers’ expectations of APIs are different from the average user who may never directly work with an API.
 To create a good DX, API designers need to do the following:

   * Create [documentation for the API](https://www.WHATEVER/2013/03/12/api-design-and-documentation/), which is thorough and complete.
 API designers need to approach the task of documenting an API as if they were encountering the API for the first time and without prior knowledge of the API’s architecture, functions, and data.
   * Use good programming practices to create robust and understandable endpoints (how to request data from the API).
   * Create understandable and informative status codes, error codes, and data structures.
   * Respect the developers&#8217; time and resources by providing code samples (in as many of the more popular languages as you can), easy-to-use authentication methods, and multiple ways to contact someone for help.